thamilthedal/cfd/README.md

 # CFD
-Modules that help with the workflow for research
+Modules that help with the workflow for my research

 ## foamFluentMeshToFluent2D.py